The Linux Five Minute Firewall

 /sbin/iptables -A INPUT -p tcp --dport 8123 -m state --state NEW -j ACCEPT #Dynmap plugin

-# Other rules for future use if needed.
-Uncomment to activate
+# Other rules for future use.
+Uncomment to activate.

 # /sbin/iptables -A INPUT -p tcp --dport 80 -m state --state NEW -j ACCEPT # http